Discussing the end of the ages from amillennial and supernatural points of view.

 However, through these people, blessings can and have and do come to any country in which those people are found.
 Blessings like stability of families; a stronger conviction of right and wrong, good and evil; institutions what spring up out of the goodwill of people’s hearts that help the poor, the outcast, the sick, the needy.

 The rest of his piece is an exercise in ranting and pigeonholing every possible stereotype about conservative Christians that one can possibly imagine.
 What must it be like to be such an angry person?
 Stereotypes exist for reasons.
 Some of them are good reasons and some are bad.
 If there truly was such a person as is painted in this piece, then shame on them.
 If some people have some of those characteristics, then, not necessarily.
 Why?
-Because underneath the surface is the implicit presupposition that if you are not a card-carrying member of the DNC, and a person who reads the Bible through political redistribution and a politically correct form of cultural Marxism (i.e. postmodernism) and identity politics, then you aren’t a real Christian.
+Because underneath the surface is the implicit presupposition that if you are not a card-carrying member of the DNC, and a person who reads the Bible through economic redistribution and a politically correct form of cultural Marxism (i.e. postmodernism) and identity politics, then you aren’t a real Christian.

 In the unbroken angry sarcasm of the piece we are told,